 Can’t read this right now?
 Pin it for later!

-First, you’ll need to get yourself to Vancouver, unless you are doing this drive in reverse from Banff to Vancouver.
+First, you’ll need to get yourself to Vancouver.
 If you’re not driving from somewhere else or coming in on a cruise, then you can fly into Vancouver via the YVR airport.
 Search on Skyscanner for the best flight deals.

 YVR is the second busiest airport in Canada and has a ton of incoming flights from international destinations, especially Asia.
 Vancouver is a beautiful city, so you’ll definitely want to spend a few nights here.

-Vancouver to Banff Drive 1 – National Park Heaven
+Vancouver to Banff Road Trip Itinerary 1 – National Park Heaven

 The shortest distance from Vancouver to Banff is the route that goes along the Trans Canada Highway One (the highway which goes across Canada).
 It’s not only the shortest option but one of the best because it goes through four stunning national parks, including Glacier National Park of Canada, Mount Revelstoke, Yoho, and Banff.
 It’s a perfect Canadian Rockies road trip route featuring big mountains and adventures.